niyaan21/thereportgenscholar/README.md

     ```bash
     npm run dev
     ```
-    This will typically start the Next.js app on `http://localhost:3000` (or the port specified in `package.json`, e.g., 9002).
+    This will typically start the Next.js app on `http://localhost:3000`.

 2.  **Start the Genkit Development Server:**
     Open a new terminal window/tab and run: